aa-alexander/snakemake-workflows/README.md

-#snakemake-workflows
+# Snakemake-workflows

 Snakemake is a python based workflow management system.
 Here you can find different snakemake files to perform some basic analysis.

 Install miniconda and use conda environment to install snakemake and other tools in one specific environment.
-After installing conda, the command to create a environment is
+To install and know more about conda visit -- https://docs.conda.io/en/latest/

-**`conda create -n snakemake-environment`**
+After installing conda, the command to create a environment is **`conda create -n snakemake-environment`**
 **`conda activate snakemake-environment`**